Getting Your Team Involved in the USQ Event Bid Process

 The Bid Process

-USQ works with OAN Sports Marketing, which represents USQ at conferences like NASC Sports Event Symposium, S.P.O.R.T.S Conference, TEAMS Conference, and US Sports Congress.
-There, our representative and location coordinator Joe Pickett has one-on-one appointments with city representatives to pitch our events.
+USQ attends conferences like NASC Sports Event Symposium, S.P.O.R.T.S Conference, TEAMS Conference, and US Sports Congress.
+There, our representatives have one-on-one appointments with city representatives to pitch our events.
 After the conferences, interested city representatives decide if they want to formally bid on one of our events.
-Through Pickett, USQ also has ongoing relationships with additional cities who we may not meet with at these conferences.
+USQ also has ongoing relationships with additional cities who we may not meet with at these conferences.

-In conjunction with Pickett, USQ staff analyzes all initial bids.
-USQ staff travels to finalist cities/campuses for site visits to pick the winning bid for each event.
+USQ staff analyzes all initial bids, and travels to finalist cities/campuses for site visits to pick the winning bid for each event.

 Please note that USQ has found that not all interested cities or college administrations will end up placing a bid, even with considerable team interest, and even those that do will not advance to the finalist phase unless their bid meets all of the USQ qualifications outlined in the bid manual and is also superior to the other bids in its region.
 For teams wanting to get involved in the bidding process, we recommend the following steps.

 STEPS FOR TEAMS NOMINATING YOUR CITY OR COLLEGE

 - Draft a letter of nomination for the city or college your team is interested in (see template below).
 Email it to USQ Events Director Mary Kimball at firstname.lastname@example.org.